Meet the Governors

 In my role as Executive Head Teacher I have strategic oversight of the school including finances and personnel as well as standards of teaching and learning and data analysis.
 I am also Executive Head of Powick Primary School and Malvern Parish Primary School and we work closely together, along with the other DoWMAT schools, to ensure we provide the best possible experience in school for all children.

 David is a Foundation Governor appointed by the Worcester Diocesan Board of Education.

 After retiring as a GP in Malvern 2 years ago, I became a volunteer reader at Madresfield School.
 As a result of this, I became more involved with the school and became a governor in September 2017.
-My particular responsibilities are the premises and PE.
+My particular responsibilities are the Buildings and Health & Safety.